How to Grow Bluebells

 Most gardens are not large enough to accommodate a woodland area.
 An alternative to Bluebells, and which is less invasive, is the spring flowering bulb Camassia.
 Although flowering a little later, late April onwards, it is far better behaved and more suited to smaller spaces.

 From the conservation perspective, it is important to buy and plant only English Bluebells.
 There is an impostor, illustrated below, which is the Spanish bluebell.
-This variety is very invasive as it is more vigorous than the English variety, and the natural movement of pollen by bees will cross pollinate with the English variety to contaminate the strain.
+This variety is even more invasive and vigorous than the English variety.
+Unfortunately the natural movement of pollen by bees will cross pollinate with the English variety to contaminate the strain.
 This threatens the purity and longevity of the English bluebell, which is a more delicate, attractive flower.
 By checking you buy and plant only English bluebells, you ensure our native species cannot be out competed by the Spanish variety.

 Buy English Bluebells from Crocus